-What to do if you have an accident or dental trauma and you’ve found yourself with a missing front tooth?
+What would you do if you have an accident or dental trauma and have found yourself with a missing front tooth?
 It’s important that you know your front tooth replacement options.
-First of all though call 911 it’s a serious injury.
-A knocked-out permanent tooth is a dental emergency.
-Knocked out teeth can be re-implanted in many cases.
-A permanent tooth that is re-implanted within 30 minutes has the highest chance of success.
+First of all, call 911 — a knocked-out permanent tooth is a dental emergency.
+In many cases, a permanent tooth that is re-implanted within 30 minutes of being knocked out has the highest chance of a successful reimplantation.

 Collect Teeth or Teeth Fragments